Courses

 MHEO 425 - Biostatistics

 This course introduces students to statistical methods for public health practice.
-Students will review descriptive statistics, hypothesis testing, and bivariate techniques briefly before moving on to the application of multivariate regression analysis to prediction and causal models.
-Sampling and power analysis in public health contexts will be addressed, and students will gain proficiency in evaluating statistical scientific studies.
+Students will learn principles of data collection, probability, and descriptive statistics, before moving on to foundations of inference.
+Topics will include point and interval estimates for categorical and numerical data, hypothesis testing, and the application of statistical modeling with multivariable linear and logistic regression.
+Application of methods in public health contexts will be addressed, and students will gain proficiency in evaluating statistical scientific studies.
+Measurement of health equity and of efforts to reduce inequities will be highlighted.

 Section Section Dates Time Instructor Credits Location